google/ihmehimmeli/README.md

 # Ihmehimmeli

 This repository contains code for project Ihmehimmeli.
+The model is described in the paper:

+I.M.
+Comsa, K. Potempa, L. Versari, T. Fischbacher, A. Gesmundo, J. Alakuijala (2019). “[Temporal coding in spiking neural networks with alpha synaptic function](https://arxiv.org/abs/1907.13223)”, arXiv:1907.13223, July 2019.

 The objective of Ihmehimmeli is to build recurrent architectures for state-based spiking neural networks that encode information in the timing of